gnafit/gna/doc/source/example.rst

 .. math::
    \frac{d N}{d E} = b + \mu \frac{1}{\sqrt{2\pi w}}\exp{\frac{-(E-E_0)}{2w^2}}

 How can we implement this in the code?
-Therea are actually different ways, it's up to you which one to chose.
+There are actually different ways, it's up to you which one to chose.
 The most simple and concise, is to implement all the calculations in single ``GNAObject``: